-The Renaissance of Scorpais more apparent now than ever.
+The Renaissance of Scorpa is more apparent now than ever.
 In effect Scorpa has performed a homecoming with its acquisition in 2010 by its original founder Marc Teissier who also owns the Sherco brand.
-It must be remembered that Scorpa started in 1994 with the Works 294 model that was 20 years ago.
-Now in 2014 which is the 20th anniversary of its creation a brand new model is being released.
+It must be remembered that Scorpa started in 1994 with the Works 294 model that was 30 years ago.
+Now in 2023 which is the 30th anniversary of its creation a brand new generation trial model has been released.

-The new 2014 Scorpa was named the Twenty to recall the 20th anniversary of the brand.
-For the recent show two engine sizes were displayed, the 125 and the 280.
-For the series, a full range will be available, there will be models from 125cc to 300cc.
+The new 2024 Scorpa WORKS was created to recall the 30th anniversary of the brand.
+For the recent show three engine sizes were displayed in an entirely new machine, the 125, 250 and the 300.
+For the series, a full range will be available in two and four stroke, with models from 125cc to 300cc.

 1993